jump-dev/JuMP.jl/docs/src/nlp.md

 See the JuMP [examples directory](https://github.com/JuliaOpt/JuMP.jl/tree/bff0916a2025df64e4a0be8933b58ea7bdc5eb0b/examples) for more examples (which include `mle.jl`, `rosenbrock.jl`, and `clnlbeam.jl`).
-TODO: Add links to NLP examples after they are updated.

 The [NLP solver tests](https://github.com/JuliaOpt/JuMP.jl/blob/bff0916a2025df64e4a0be8933b58ea7bdc5eb0b/test/nlp_solver.jl) contain additional examples.